jackstapleton/rdb-autoscaling/whitepaper.md

 ### The subscriber queue

-There is one issue with the solution outlined above.
+There is an issue with the solution outlined above.
-An RDB will not come up at the exact moment its predecessor unsubscribes.
-So there are two scenarios that the tickerplant must account for.
+An RDB will not come up at the exact moment its predecessor unsubscribes, so there are two scenarios that the tickerplant must be able to handle.

 * The new RDB comes up too early.
 * The new RDB does not come up in time.

 If the RDB comes up too early, the tickerplant must add it to a queue, while remembering the RDB's handle, and the subscription info.
-If it does this, it can add it to `.u.w` when it needs to.
+If it does this, it can add the RDB to `.u.w` when it needs to.

 If the RDB does not come up in time, the tickerplant must remember the last `upd` message it sent to the previous RDB.
 When the RDB eventually comes up it can use this to recover the missing data from the tickerplant's log file.